ecmwf-ifs/loki/INSTALL.md

 - `NO_INSTALL` (default: `OFF`): Do not install Loki but make the CMake functions below available.
 This is useful if Loki is available on the path from elsewhere and only the CMake integration is required
 - `EDITABLE` (default: `OFF`): Install Loki in editable mode, i.e. without copying any files
-- `CLAW` (default: `ON`): Install the CLAW and OMNI Compiler as well as its Java dependencies as required
+- `CLAW` (default: `OFF`): Install the CLAW and OMNI Compiler as well as its Java dependencies as required.
+Note that this is an experimental setup and comes with no support or guarantees.

 This method is also suitable to create a system-wide installation of Loki: